Optional

 pipe(

-// Return an optional potentially containing the found animal
+// Return an optional potentially containing the found word

 // Return the optional's value if it exists, or the result of the callback otherwise